Rythm1c/oxide/README.md

 Nothing too fancy.
 Just a hobby project i've been working on in my spare time for my love of computer graphics.
 I used rust to learn more about the language(i also like abit of pain).

+end goal is to have a decent physics engine.

 dependencies are in the .toml file.

 ## Project set up